Pregnancy

 1. Choose a good hospital and a good doctor for you.

 2. As soon as you know you’re pregnant, visit your doctor.
-He will take all the medical tests necessary and tell if your health or some health issues which can affect your baby.
+He will take all the medical tests necessary and tell if your health or some health issues can affect your baby.

 3. Your blood test, urine test, and pelvic exam should be done in your first appointment itself.